IPS-Eye-White

 Part II - Passages That Supposedly "Prove" the Trinity

-Yet, asking a person to read the actual text, and not allow anyone to tell them what they think the text means seems to be quite a novel concept in Christianity.
+Yet, asking a person to read the actual text and not allow anyone to tell them what they think the text means seems to be quite a novel concept in Christianity.
 Why?
-Are we just so used to having the Bible interpreted for us that we are too lazy or too gullible to check for ourselves?
+Are we just so used to having the Bible interpreted for us that we are too lazy to check it for ourselves?
 Or have we been so indoctrinated that when we read the verses in question, we read into them what we have been led to believe they say / have always been told what the meaning is.

 Part III - The Grammar